slsa-framework/slsa/docs/index.md

 ## How do you mitigate risks to your supply chain?

 Any software can introduce vulnerabilities into a supply chain, with recent high profile supply chain attacks proving how costly an attack can be.
-The requirements and checks that make up the SLSA framework aim to empower developers and software consumers to easily check the integrity of software artifacts, developed in direct response to [known supply chain attacks](levels.md#threats).
+The requirements and checks that make up the SLSA framework were developed in direct response to [known supply chain attacks](levels.md#threats) with the aim to empower developers and software consumers to easily check the integrity of software artifacts in an automatically verifiable way.

 </span>
 <span>